-This package will require the installation of 'preview-tetex' and will record in 'TeX-macro-global' where to find the T_FX tree.
-It is also a good idea to run emacs -batch -f TeX-auto-generate-global when either AUCT_EX or teT_EX get installed or upgraded.
-If your users might want to work with a different $T{E}X$ distribution (nowadays pretty common), instead consider the following:
+This package will require the installation of 'preview-tetex' and will record in 'TeX-macro-global' where to find the TeX tree.
+It is also a good idea to run when either AUCT_EX or teT_EX get installed or upgraded.
+If your users might want to work with a different T_EX distribution (nowadays pretty common), instead consider the following: